Skip to contentSkip to footer

 Medication

-For temporary pain relief, an over-the-counter anti-inflammatory medicine (such as ibuprofen) is often enough to help ease acute low back pain.
-Paracetamol on its own is not recommended for low back pain.
+For temporary use, an over-the-counter anti-inflammatory medicine (such as ibuprofen) can help ease pain.

 You could also try creams, lotions and gels that contain anti-inflammatory ingredients.
-But make sure you don’t apply an anti-inflammatory cream as well as taking an anti-inflammatory tablet or capsule, as they can interact.
+Don’t apply an anti-inflammatory cream as well as taking an anti-inflammatory medication, as they can interact.
 Talk to your GP or pharmacist for more advice about using anti-inflammatory medicines.

 If your pain is severe or chronic, your GP may prescribe stronger medication.